digitaltembo/readings2/content/posts/2023-05-20-Wuthering-Heights.md

 ---
-title: "Wuthering Heights"
+layout: book
+id: Wuthering-Heights
+name: Wuthering Heights
 author: Emily Brontë
-date: 2023-05-20 20:51:00
+authorId: Emily-Bront
 written: 1847
-layout: post
-category: book
+stars: 5
 tags: listened Victorian
-stars: 5
 mapping: England, UK, Europe
 gender: f
 ---
 I had to read this to better understand Hark!
 A Vagrant.
 And now I do!
 Everyone was so much more awful than I was expecting, and it kept getting worse.
 Great book